dtobe/aietes-js/README.md

 - Query number of calls for assertions

 ## Installation
-To run aietes-js [Node.js](https://nodejs.org/en/download/) v10 or newer is required.
+To run aietes-js [Node.js](https://nodejs.org/en/download/) v16 or newer is recommended.

 Install Aietes-js using your preferred dependency manager: